dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/role_provost.md

 Having weighed all of this and taken it to your IP Committee and a few select donors, you have their support to do a deal to retain this star, but there are limits.

-In particular, the IP Committee has authorised you to pay up to £275,000 for the faculty member’s interest in patents.
+In particular, the IP Committee has authorized you to pay up to **$275,000** for the faculty member’s interest in patents.

 As it turns out, one of the university’s new partners in patenting and licensing has found a serious buyer for these patents, so the risk is low and the upside is promising.
-Like you, however, the IP Committee is concerned about the precedent set by such deals, so they made it clear that they would not support a deal above £275,000.
+Like you, however, the IP Committee is concerned about the precedent set by such deals, so they made it clear that **they would not support a deal above $275,000.**

 On approving the sabbatical, the faculty member has more than earned it, and keeping precedent all but demands that you approve it.